spryker/spryker-docs/docs/acp/user/sync-api.md

 ### Application type

-Spryker offers two types of API Applications: a frontend API and a backend API.
+Spryker offers two types of API Applications: a Glue Storefront API and a Glue Backend API.
 The application type you build depends on your specific needs.
 The default one is backend.
 You can define the application type with the console command that builds the code from a given schema file.
+The main differences are mentioned [here](/docs/scos/dev/glue-api-guides/{{site.version}}/backend-and-storefront-api-module-differences.html)

 ### Components
 Within the *Components* section, you describe the data contract for your API endpoints.
 You always need to define three schemas for one endpoint.
 Here is an example of a response your API returns: